APLMOOC/APLMOOC/docs/course/ch5/read.md

         fad
         ```

-        The set difference ~ function removes all occurences of the right-hand array elements from the left-hand array
+        The set difference ~ function removes all occurrences of the right-hand array elements from the left-hand array

 ---